ellen0leary/JSONParser/README.md

 1. Clone repositry and move to cloned File in terminal
 2. Run script<br />

 For this script you can specify the either the input json file or the output json file as well.
-You can also leave the arguments blank and teh file will you the input file supplied in the repository.
+You can also leave the arguments blank and the file will you the input file supplied in the repository.
 Here are the example
 ```
 python3 JSONParser.py "input_json_file"